Angus Brandt

-Angus John Brandt (born 26 October 1989) is an Australian professional basketball player for the Veltex Shizuoka of the Japanese B.League.
-He played college basketball for Oregon State University before beginning his professional career with the Sydney Kings in 2014.
-After two seasons with the Kings, he joined the Perth Wildcats, where he won two NBL championships in three years.
-He has also had stints in Lithuania, New Zealand and Italy.
+Angus John Brandt (born 26 October 1989) is an Australian professional basketball player for the Perth Wildcats of the National Basketball League (NBL).
+He played college basketball for the Oregon State Beavers before beginning his professional career in 2014.
+He played two seasons for the Sydney Kings of the NBL between 2014 and 2016 before spending three seasons with the Perth Wildcats between 2016 and 2019.
+He won two NBL championships with the Wildcats in 2017 and 2019.
+After a season in Italy, he played six seasons in Japan between 2020 and 2026.

 Early life

 Born in Sydney, New South Wales, Brandt grew up in the Blue Mountains region.
 Living in his hometown of Springwood, he attended Blaxland High School in Blaxland, where he graduated from in 2007.

-In 2008, Brandt moved to the United States to attend Lake Forest Academy in Lake Forest, Illinois for a prep season in 2008–09.
-In his one-season playing for Lake Forest, he averaged 15 points and 10 rebounds per game for coach Matt Vaughn.
+In 2008, Brandt moved to the United States for a pre season at Lake Forest Academy in Lake Forest, Illinois.
+In the 2008–09 season, he averaged 15 points and 10 rebounds per game.